katestud/katestud/README.md

 ### Hi there. 👋 I'm katestud.

-I'm an engineer at github.
-I'm currently a Technical Advisor for the Engineering organization, working on special projects both technical and cultural.
-Before that, I worked on building features in the Planning and Tracking space. 📝 Before I became an engineer, I did both Project and Product Management 💁‍♀️.
+I'm an engineer at GitHub.
+I currently work in the Developer Experience organization, working on testing strategy and other projects to help create solutions for GitHub engineers to efficiently code, ship, and operate software.
+Before that, I was a Technical Advisor for the Engineering organization, and even before _that_, I worked on building features in the Planning and Tracking space. 📝 Prior to becoming an engineer, I did both Project and Product Management 💁‍♀️.
 I mostly write Ruby on Rails and spent some time working in Typescript and React.
 I also enjoy dabbling with Elixir on the side.

 Very occasionally, I'll write about what I'm working on on the [GitHub Blog](https://github.blog/author/katestud/) or on [Medium](https://medium.com/@katestudwell), with some additional thoughts on [katestud.dev](https://katestud.dev/).